minhtr05/obsidian/English/Composing.md

-Demonstrate Understanding by Creating a text in a particular [[Form Of Text]]
+Demonstrate Understanding by Creating a text in a particular [[Form Of Text]].

+WACE Exam requires roughly 4 pages of story.

 Options of Texts to Write:
 * [[Imaginative Texts]]